kratoon/salesforce-wsdl-consumer/README.md

 To read MetadataWSDL, you have two options, `readMetadataWSDLByVersion` and `readMetadataWSDLFromPath`.
-Then parse types using `parseTypes` function.
+Then parse types using `parseMetadataWSDL` function.
 ```typescript
 readMetadataWSDLByVersion("47")
     .then(parseMetadataWSDL)